vinceanalytics/vinceanalytics.github.io/content/english/blog/pebble-one-billion-rows-challenge.md

 {{< notice "note" >}}
 vince does not have global scan filters.
 The index is designed for extremely fast filters by specific column value, in our case here we aggregated across a billion rows for only `Abha` station under 1 second without any optimizations.
 {{< /notice >}}

+## Conclusion

+`pebble` is a rock solid key value store that is very efficient and works very well with write heavy workload.
+Combining `pebble` and Roaring bitmaps is what makes `vince` posibble.

+I am looking forward to the next release of `pebble`, they have introduced columnar format for sst tables which will benefit `vince` , as data is stored and processed in columns.

+To members of cockroachdb team who read this, **THANK YOU** .